 Quarantine: It will move the executable file in BullGuard’s Quarantine folder.
 The file will be deleted from its original location.

-More details: Displays additional information about the executable file such as path, security risk and the files modified.
+More details: Displays additional information about the executable file such as path, security risk and Process ID (process identification number).

 Additionally, you can see why BullGuard blocked the file (what policies determined the Antivirus to flag it as suspicious):